raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

     getColourRGB
 {% endhighlight %}

 As we can see, the `setColourRGB` and `getColourRGB` methods are enumerated, although the `do` and `undo` methods are not.
-This can be a problem with naïve code, can we can't always rewrite all the *other* code to carefully use `.hasOwnProperty`.
+This can be a problem with naïve code: we can't always rewrite all the *other* code to carefully use `.hasOwnProperty`.

 One benefit of functional mixins is that we can solve this problem and transparently make mixins behave like `class`: